Caslus/wukong/README.md

 a docs with all commands is currently being written, please be patient.

-also, i didn't set up music commands yet! but they are 100% guaranteed to be a feature in the future
+also, i didn't set up music commands yet! but they are 100% guaranteed to be a feature in the future.

 <h2 align="center">contributing</h2>